 September 2, 2015

-More than 25% of the 43 million campers in the United States were between the ages of 6 and 17, according to the 2013 American Camper Report produced by the Outdoor Foundation.
+More than 25% of campers in the US were between the ages of 6-17, according to the American Camper Report.
 That’s a lot of youngsters heading to summer camps, scouting events and family adventures.
-Here are some essentials for outfitting your children for camping:
+Here are some essential adventure gear for outfitting your children for camping.

 Got additional questions about what children need for a camping trip?
 Stop in and the Bill Jackson’s staff will happy to help you choose the right kids’ gear.